All Modules¶

 This utility does NOT use any external APIs.
 All trades and portfolio data are managed locally for learning and experimentation.

-Strategies - Market Making
+Strategies - Backtesting Engine

 Implementation of the Avellaneda-Stoikov (2008) continuous-time market making model.
 A dealer posts bid/ask quotes to maximize expected PnL while penalizing inventory accumulation.